Dr Ulrich Kusenack

 Clinic for Surgery

-District Hospital Weilheim/ Upper Bavaria
+District hospital Weilheim/ Upper Bavaria

-Chief Physician: PD Dr. G. Hauer
+Head physician: PD Dr G. Hauer

 Student teaching